 Pain Management Clinical Experience

 The primary focus of the Pain Medicine Training Program at the University of North Carolina Hospitals is to provide comprehensive, patient-centered, ethical, multidisciplinary training in pain medicine for physicians with anesthesiology, physical medicine and rehabilitation, neurology, or psychiatry as their primary specialty.
 We provide and teach the full spectrum of pain treatments ranging from cognitive/behavioral therapies through pharmacologic, injections, and advanced interventional therapies.
-Two or three annual fellowship positions are offered, and graduates of the program are eligible to sit for the pain medicine board certification exam in their respective primary specialty.
-The training program is administered through the Department of Anesthesiology, part of the University of North Carolina Health Care System.
+Three annual fellowship positions are offered, and graduates of the program are eligible to sit for the pain medicine board certification exam in their respective primary specialty.
+The training program is administered through the Department of Anesthesiology, part of the University of North Carolina School of Medicine and the University of North Carolina Health Care System.

 The Health Care System is a not-for-profit integrated health care system, owned by the State of North Carolina and based in Chapel Hill.
 It exists to further the teaching mission of the University of North Carolina and to provide state-of-the-art patient care.
 A distinguishing characteristic of UNC Health Care is its association with the UNC-Chapel Hill School of Medicine, a nationally eminent research institution.
 From well-baby check-ups and chronic disease care, to life-saving surgeries and cutting-edge gene therapy, UNC Health Care is improving health and treating disease across North Carolina.
 In addition to comprehensive medical, surgical and psychiatric care, UNC is a leader in health promotion and disease prevention.